neuralarchitects/ZKP-Blockchain-Explorer/README.md

 pm2 logs                               # Show logs of all processes
 ```

-- If the Python services fails, installing web3 package in a virtual enviroment
+- You can install packages in a virtual enviroment
 ```
 sudo su
 sudo apt update && sudo apt install python3-venv python3-full -y